elclanrs/WPFrontEndMediaUpload/README.md

 To install the plugin clone the repo in a folder in your plugins directory, ie. `wp-content/plugins/femu` and then activate it through WordPress.

-Then you need to create a temporary folder in `/wp-content/uploads/temp` and set the right permissions (or just `chmod 777`).
+Then you need to create a temporary folder in `/wp-content/uploads/temp` and set the right permissions (ie. `chmod 775`).
 All succesful and failed uploads will be put here so FEMU can work its magic.
 It's recommended that you set-up a cron job to delete these files periodically.

 ## How to